TEL200 Introduction to robotics

 Mandatory work: written exercises, laboratory work.

-All mandatory exercises and laboratory work must be approved.
-Final written exam.
+All mandatory exercises and laboratory work must be approved in addition to written final report which will count 100% towards the final grade (A-E/F).

 Special requirements in Science